-- Volunteering: We will expand our volunteers programme and work with partners to support community volunteering, aiming to attract a diverse range of people.
+We will expand our volunteers programme and work with partners to support community volunteering, aiming to attract a diverse range of people.
 We have already delivered part of this programme with young people with SEND having taken part in our horticulture volunteering offer.

 An apprenticeship programme for local young people is encompassed within this programme, and we have already recruited three apprenticeships to date.